yetanalytics/xapipe/doc/aws.md

 - `LrsPipeConfig`: This is where you will paste in your LRSPipe JSON job configuration.
 This is where all of the actual job configuration takes place.
 See the [JSON-based Job Config](json.md) page for details and instructions on this step.
 - `LrsPipeSubnet`: This field, in conjunction with the `VPCId` determine where in your network the LRSPipe instance is created.
 This is important as it may impact access to the source and target LRS'.
 If your LRS' are hosted in the same AWS account make sure this Subnet has access to them.
 Alternatively if your LRS' are hosted externally, make sure this Subnet has internet access configured.
 - `LrsPipeVersion`: This is the version of LRSPipe software you want to deploy.
 This can be used to upgrade the version on a running instance as well.
 For a list of LRSPipe versions visit [releases](https://github.com/yetanalytics/xapipe/releases).
+- `RedisStackName`: If you are using Redis persistence, provide the CloudFormation stack name of the Redis stack you set up previously.
+Otherwise, leave this blank.
 - `VPCId`: This field controls which Virtual Private Cloud the Instance resides in.
 Make sure that the chosen VPC contains the Subnet from that previous step.

 Now click 'Next' and proceed to deploy the template.